DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 ## Apply for teacher training before you apply for your visa

-Before you apply for your visa, you must have a confirmed offer of a training place from a provider who can sponsor visas.
+If you’re a non-UK citizen, you will need a [visa or immigration status giving you the right to study or work in the UK](/non-uk-teachers/visas-for-non-uk-trainees).

-If you have settled or pre-settled status under the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families?) or [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk?), you can apply to any English teacher training provider.
+If you don’t already have the right to study or work in the UK, before you apply for your visa, you must have a confirmed offer of a training place from a provider who can sponsor visas.

 ## Apply to train as early as you can